 In 2016 we purchased 25 acres of land near the Serra da Estrela in Central Portugal.
 It consisted of pine monoculture and degraded grassland.
-Our intention was to create a haven for the honey bee and all pollinators, bringing back biodiversity to this abandoned farm.
-We are one of many projects in our valley who are collectively bringing change.
+We are creating a haven for the honey bee and all pollinators, bringing back wildlife and native forest to this abandoned farm.
+We are one of 8 projects in our valley who are collectively bringing change covering approximately 50 hectares.

 Over a short period of time we have been observing how, with strategic human interventions, transformation can occur quickly.
 We began by removing the pine monoculture to allow light to return to the forest floor, and we witnessed the native trees such as oak and chestnut returning.

 Then, through interventions such as composting, mulching, water retention strategies and seeding, we witnessed a significant increase in the number and diversity of wild flowers and plants.
 This has led to many more pollinators such as butterflies and bees.
 In turn, the bird life is increasing rapidly, and this year we have witnessed more birds breeding on our land.
 For the first time, we have seen the exotic hoopoe rearing their young, as well as an increase in the bat population.